yaahc/rustconf/error-handling-isnt-all-about-errors.md

 <list fragments>

 - Representing an open set of errors
-- Reacting to specific errors in an open set.
+- Reacting to specific errors in an open set
 - Reporting Interface for all errors

-Notes: fills three roles
+Notes: The error trait fills three roles in rust.

-Represent them by converting them to a trait object.
+First, it lets us represent an open set of errors by converting any type that implements the error trait into an error trait object.

-You can then later react to specific errors by downcasting back to the original type, rather than using match as you would with enums.
+Second, it lets us then react to specific errors by letting us try to downcast them back to their original type safely, rather than using match as we would with enums.

+Finally, it provides a reporting interface for all errors.

-Next slide: Now, what do I mean by this?
+Next slide: Now, what do I mean by reporting interface?

 ---